 - Persons entitled to apply are independent research group leaders (including individual researchers) from all faculties of the University of Bern, including researchers from Bern University Hospital.

 - Applicants must be employed at the University of Bern or Bern University Hospital for the whole duration of the principal project.
-They also have to be eligible for the priniple project (for example position, maximum number of projects allowed for one person, et al.)
+They also have to be eligible for the principal project (for example position, maximum number of projects allowed for one person, et al.).

 - Applicants must not have already successfully submitted a principal application as indicated above in the same connection.